nomadgate/behind-the-scenes/content/10-12-2018/index.md

 Yup, that's right!

 You won't even land on medium.com, but rather be redirected instantly to the [new version of the article on nomadgate.com](https://nomadgate.com/estonian-e-residency-guide/).

+I'm not sure if I should share the workaround publicly (in case it will trigger Medium to block it), so let me just say that it's pretty easy to spot what I did if you're a bit tech-savvy.

+If you want to know, you can always [contact me](https://nomadgate.com/contact/).

 ### Limitations on embeds making list building harder